alkuma/catalog-server/README.md

 3. jar xf swagger-jaxrs-resteasy-server-1.0.0.war
 4. rm swagger-jaxrs-resteasy-server-1.0.0.war
 5. in /path/to/tomcat/webapps/catalog/WEB-INF/classes, there is a file called jdbc.properties.
-Populate the correct values of postgres hostname postgres port postgres database name postgres user id postgres password
+Populate the correct values of postgres hostname, postgres port, postgres database name, postgres user id, postgres password.
 6. now you can start / stop tomcat using /path/to/tomcat/bin/shutdown.sh and /path/to/tomcat/bin/startup.sh By default tomcat will start on localhost:8080 but that can be changed by tweaking config scripts.